amaimldsl/ai_logicalaccess_crew/larc/findings/LogicalAccessObservation.md

 - **system_c_access**: User has access level of `maker` but is unauthorized.

 ## Users with No Discrepancies

-The following users have access levels that match the authorized access matrix:

 - USER004
 - USER007
 - USER013
 - USER018

 ## Recommendations

-1. **Revoke Unauthorized Access**: Users USER021, USER022, USER023, and USER024 should have their access revoked immediately as they are unauthorized to access any systems.
+1. **Immediate Remediation**: Revoke unauthorized access for users USER021, USER022, USER023, and USER024.
-2. **Adjust Access Levels**: For users with discrepancies, adjust their access levels to match the authorized access matrix.
+2. **Access Level Adjustments**: Adjust access levels for users with discrepancies to match the authorized access matrix.
-3. **Regular Audits**: Implement regular access reviews to ensure compliance and prevent unauthorized access.
+3. **Periodic Reviews**: Implement periodic access reviews to ensure ongoing compliance with the access matrix.

----
+## Conclusion

-This concludes the access review findings.
-Immediate action is recommended to address the identified discrepancies.
+The access review has identified several discrepancies and unauthorized access instances.
+Immediate action is required to remediate these issues and ensure compliance with the authorized access matrix.
 ```